Along the Terrace of the Lions in Delos

 A Buddhist temple sits atop the banks of the Tonlé Sap

-On our last day in Siem Reap, Lot took us again to the old market early in the morning, where we bought a suitcase for all our extra stuff since we arrived in Hanoi exactly a week ago.
-He also helped us get discounts for all our souvenirs in the tourists’ market near the very popular night attraction downtown—Pub Street.
+On our last day in Siem Reap, Lot would take us again to the old market early in the morning where we bought a suitcase for all our extra stuff since we arrived in Hanoi exactly a week ago.
+He also helped us get discounts for all our souvenirs in the tourists’ market nearby the very popular night attraction in downtown —‘Pub Street’.

 Parking a tuk-tuk can be difficult in the old market

-Without wasting any time, he drove us to the temples in Ta Phrom, a much smaller complex east of the Bayon.
-Because of the humidity, I decided to stay aboard his tuk-tuk while I perused my newly purchased guidebook, “Ancient Angkor,” by Michael Freeman and Claude Jacques.
+Without wasting any time, he drove us to the temples in Ta Phrom which is a much smaller complex east of the Bayon.
+Because of the humidity, I decided just to stay aboard his tuk-tuk while I peruse my newly-purchased guide book, “Ancient Angkor” by Michael Freeman and Claude Jacques.

 The Ta Prohm’s entrance gate.
 It is a temple monastery with mostly silk-cotton trees interlaced among the ruins.